By Brian Kreissl

 While an external candidate would likely be hired for such a role in most cases, there may be a rationale for appointing the person who was handling the organization’s HR activities all along.
 Provided such an appointment wouldn’t seen as a step backwards and the person is competent in handling HR tasks and is interested in the HR profession, that might be the best option in many cases.

 For example, I could see the rationale for appointing a highly competent and business savvy executive assistant into such a role.
 Nevertheless, I would argue that such an individual should probably begin to pursue formal HR education and/or certification – particularly if that person’s responsibilities are predicted to grow and expand in the future.

 To whom should an HR department of one report?
 In many cases, such a person would report to someone in finance or administration.

 However, even if the organization is still relatively small, if it is serious about its growth plans and it has a strategic orientation towards its HR function, it might make sense to have that person report directly to the CEO.
 That’s not to say such a person should have an inflated title such as vice president of human resources or chief people officer (although that could eventually become the reality if the organization continues growing and the individual is able to grow along with it).

 But if the organization is growing rapidly – particularly if its growth is about to take a quantum leap (e.g., through a merger, acquisition or opening a large new facility) – an entire new HR department consisting of several people may need to be set up.
 In such a case, it may even make sense to appoint a VP or director of HR to lead such a transformation.

 Brian Kreissl is the managing editor of Consult Carswell.
 He can be reached at firstname.lastname@example.org.
-For more information, visit www.consultcarswell.com.
+For more information on Carswell's HR products visit www.carswell.com.